 The 2nd solo LP of 2011, following Space City Kicks, Pollard returned later in the year with a decent, but somewhat forgettable follow-up.
-For his next act, Lord Of The Birdcage, Pollard reportedly took a different approach to his song writing.
-The 12 tracks on the LP were apparently poems first-off, which Pollard then constructed music around.
+For this next act, Lord Of The Birdcage, Pollard reportedly took a different approach to his song writing.
+The 12 tracks on the LP found their origins as poems which Pollard then constructed music around.
 An inserting approach, perhaps.
-The end result?
-A rather mundane run of songs with some questionable (in quality) poems underneath as lyrics.
-This is not to imply Pollard does spoken-word under these, but some of the lines seem crammed in or rushed as Pollard finishes vocal melodies.
-None of these songs are bottom of the barrel on this one, but none really get thier claws into you on this easy-listening outing either.
+Pollard, keepin' it fresh.
+Dropping the term "poems" repeatedly might give some out there Rollins-chills.
+No, Polalrd has not gone the way of a Jello Biafra box-set, and "poems" is not to imply Pollard does spoken-word under these.
+As a result of these "poems" with music fit around it, some phrasing and melodies seems rushed or crammed in at times.
+A plus to the whole outing, none of these songs are bottom of the barrel on this one.
+However, none really manage their claws into you on this easy-listening outing either.

 Aspersion- 4 Pollard still has a dynamic lead riff in him.
 Wisely played over driving punk-pop.
 Fist-pumping, head bobbing, leg kicking.
 Awesome, left-of-center drop-out and reentry with a completely different song.

 Dunce Codex- 3 Sounds a bit like a Sebadoh song from Bakesale.
-Darker, colder, pop.
+Darker, colder pop.
 Acoustically driven with electric leads.
-Sullen but comforting.
+Sullen but rewarding.

-Garden Smarm- 3 Bouncy, and poppy-punk riff played safely by Tobias.
-Fairly toe-tapping most toe-tapping one of the bunch, with decent lyrics.
-Chorus is fairly flat.
+Garden Smarm- 3 Bouncy, and poppy-punk riff played safely by producer, Todd Tobias.
+Fairly toe-tapping.
+IN FACT, most toe-tapping one of the whole damn bunch, with decent lyrics.
+Chorus is fairly flat, however.

 You Can’t Challenge Forward Progress- 3 Mid-tempo, slowly swirling poetic warmness.
-Grab a cup of hot chocolate and listen to this guy.
+Grab a cup of hot chocolate, drape an afghan over your lap, cause you're gettin' old, and listen to this guy.

 In a Circle- 4 Waltzy-schmaltzy meditated grandeur.
 Sounds pretty paltry and laughable, but as this 4 and half minute waltz dances out, it somehow becomes fairly addictive and saddening.
-Kind of beautiful.
+Pretty damned beautiful.

 You Sold Me Quickly- 2 Stuttering, start stopper that’s one for the plopper.
 Here, Tobias mucks it up, Tobias-style.
 Not an enjoyable listen.